galaxyproject/training-material/topics/metabolomics/tutorials/qcxms-predictions/tutorial.md

 {: .hands_on}

 > <details-title>MSP files </details-title>
 > MSP (Mass Spectrum Peak) file is a text file structured according to the NIST MSSearch spectra format.
-MSP is one of the generally accepted formats for mass spectral libraries (or collections of unidentified spectra, so called spectral archives), and it is compatible with lots of spectra processing programmes (MS-DIAL, NIST MS Search, AMDIS, etc.).
+MSP is one of the generally accepted formats for mass spectral libraries (or collections of unidentified spectra, so called spectral archives), and it is compatible with lots of spectra processing programmes (MS-DIAL, NIST MS Search, AMDIS, matchms, etc.).
 It can contain one or more mass spectra, these are split by an empty line.
-The individual spectra essentially consist of two sections: metadata (such as name, spectrum type, ion mode, retention time, and the number of m/z peaks) and peaks.
+The individual spectra essentially consist of two sections: metadata (such as name, spectrum type, ion mode, retention time, and the number of m/z peaks) and peaks, consisting of m/z and intensity tuples.
 {: .details}

 You can now {% icon dataset-save %} download the MSP file and open it in your spectra processing software for further investigation!